gear-foundation/gear-wiki/docs/getting-started-in-5-minutes.md

 ### Upload program

-1. When your account balance is sufficient, click the `Upload program` and navigate to the `.wasm` file we have pointed to above.
+1. When your account balance is sufficient, click the <kbd>Upload program</kbd> and navigate to the `.opt.wasm` file we have pointed to above.

 ![img alt](./img/upload.png)

-2. Specify program Name and click `Calculate Gas` button.
+2. Specify program Name and click <kbd>Calculate Gas</kbd> button.
 The Gas limit will be set automatically.
-Now click the `Upload program` button.
+Now click the <kbd>Upload program</kbd> button.

 ![img alt](./img/interface.png)